davidobrien1985/davidobrien1985.github.io/blog/_posts/2020-06-27-python-microsoft-graph.md

 [![graph app permissions](/media/2020/06/graph_app_permissions.png)](/media/2020/06/graph_app_permissions.png)

-We are now ready to execute the following script:
+We are now ready to execute the following script to get the AAD object ID of an AAD Group specified in line 26:

 ```python
 import json